-Refer to Indicator # 41 located in Section 6.41 Range Action Plans for a detailed description of the indicator, target and strategy implementation.
+Refer to Indicator # 41 located in Section

+6.41 Range Action Plans for a detailed description of the indicator, target and strategy implementation.
 This performance indicator is not intended for the evaluation of the Landscape Level Strategy as per section 42 of the FSJPPR.
 This performance indicator is intended to address other objectives of the Participants.

-4.5 PATCH SIZE, SERAL STAGE DISTRIBUTION AND ADJACENCY STRATEGY pattern and structure created resemble those of natural disturbance (Hunter 1993, Swanson et al. 1993, Bunnell 1995, DeLong and Tanner 1996, Bergeron and Harvey 1997, Angelstam 1998, DeLong and Kessler 2000).
+4.5 PATCH SIZE, SERAL STAGE DISTRIBUTION AND ADJACENCY STRATEGY

+The underlying assumption of Natural Disturbance Units (NDU's) is that the biota of a forest is adapted to the conditions created by natural disturbances and thus should cope more easily with the ecological changes associated with forest management activities if the pattern and structure created resemble those of natural disturbance (Hunter 1993, Swanson et al. 1993, Bunnell 1995, DeLong and Tanner 1996, Bergeron and Harvey 1997, Angelstam 1998, DeLong and Kessler 2000).
 Adopting forest management practices that approximate the natural range of variability is widely accepted as an appropriate way to manage for the needs of many organisms.
 The Biodiversity Guidebook (1995) was the first attempt in British Columbia to present guidance for forest management based on the natural disturbance template.
 Since the completion of the Biodiversity Guidebook, more information on natural disturbance dynamics has become available.
 Within the Prince George Forest Region a number of studies have investigated particular aspects of natural disturbance (DeLong 1998, DeLong and Kessler 2000, Lewis and Lindgren 2000, Rogeau 2001).